uutils/coreutils/README.md

 Contribute
 ----------

-To contribute to coreutils, please see [CONTRIBUTING](CONTRIBUTING.md).
+To contribute to uutils, please see [CONTRIBUTING](CONTRIBUTING.md).

 Utilities
 ---------